Car Accident Attorney

 2. When will my car get fixed?

-Generally, cars are evaluated and repairs begin within a few days or weeks.
+Generally, cars are evaluated and repairs begin within a few days or weeks after a car accident.
 It really depends on the insurance company and the facts surrounding the accident.

 3. The officer gave them a ticket, why isn’t the insurance company paying for my stuff?

 There are several reasons for this and we could not possibly provide an adequate response here.
-However, generally speaking, the issuance of a ticket by a peace officer is not binding for purposes of determining fault.
-As a result, the insurance company for the at-fault party gets to investigate the facts and circumstances of the accident to determine whether they believe their insured will be held liable.
+However, generally speaking, the issuance of a ticket by a peace officer is not binding for purposes of determining fault of the car accident.
+As a result, the insurance company for the at-fault party gets to investigate the facts and circumstances of the car accident to determine whether they believe their insured will be held liable.
 Typically, once this investigation is complete the insurance company will begin working with you on repairs to the property damage.
 The injury portion of your claim is separate and handled very differently.
-We recommend a free consultation with an attorney to fully understands the injury claim.
+We recommend a free consultation with a car accident attorney to fully understands the injury claim.

 4. What do I do when the insurance company says they will not pay for anything?

 This largely depends on WHY the insurance company is saying that.
-If the insurance company is says their insured is not at fault, then you should contact an attorney right away.
-If the insurance company is simply not paying for all of your damages immediately, there could be several reasons for this.
+If the insurance company is saying their insured is not at fault, then you should contact a car attorney right away.
+If the insurance company is simply not paying for all of your car accident damages immediately, there could be several reasons for this.
 Generally speaking, it is best to understand that the insurance company does not pay as you go, such as with Workers’ Compensation claim.
 The property damage will generally resolve pretty quickly, but the injury portion can take months, or sometimes longer, to finalize.
-Again, please contact us for a free consultation for a more in depth analysis of your case.
+Again, please contact a car accident attorney for a free consultation for a more in depth analysis of your case.

 5. My car is totaled and I owe more than they will pay.
 Why aren’t they paying for all of it?